SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

 - #### Route: `/delete`
   - Method: DELETE
   - Requires:
+    - Authorization: Token, User cannot be a Customer to use route
     - Parameters:
       - | Key  | Value         |
         | ---- | ------------- |